book page

 Reviewer avatar

 Fast to start.
 Clear chapters.
-Great on open-source models.
+Great on deep learning.

 Reviewer avatar